 We find that in the history of Israel, if someone decided to stay with Israel, they were counted as being part of the nation of Israel.
 A very good example for us is Ruth.
 Although she could return to her own land, she chose to go with Naomi and be as her own daughter.
 The word that Ruth spoke, also shed more light on this truth: Ruth 1:16: “And Ruth said, Intreat me not to leave thee, or to return from following after thee: for whither thou goest, I will go; and where thou lodgest, I will lodge: thy people shall be my people, and thy God my God: 17 Where thou diest, will I die, and there will I be buried: the LORD do so to me, and more also, if ought but death part thee and me.”
 Ruth chose to become part of Naomi’s nation, and to accept her God.
 Who was Ruth?
 She was David’s grandmother.
 Who did Jesus descend from?
 David.

 How do we fit all these pieces together?
 The LORD chose Israel to be His nation.
 We as gentiles must decide to join the nation of Israel to become part of the LORD’s nation.
 How is this achieved?
 In the time of Israel, it was through circumcision, which confirmed the covenant relationship.
 Today it is through becoming part of the New Covenant.
 Jesus declared it as follows: John 3 verses 5 and 6: “5 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
 6 That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.”
 This then confirms that we have to decide to become part of the New Covenant, and that only you can decide, not your parents or anyone else.
 Once you have decided to do this you have to follow the example we quoted earlier where Peter declared that everyone who does righteousness and fear the LORD, is acceptable to Him.
+You have to share communion to share in the covenant meal with Jesus as the bread is His flesh, and the wine is His blood.
 Cornelius and his family decided to put their trust in the LORD, and were baptized.
-So, we have to baptized and filled with the Holy Spirit.
+So, we then have to be baptized and filled with the Holy Spirit.

 How does Paul answer our original question?
 Ephesians 2 from verse 11: “11 ¶ Wherefore remember, that ye being in time past Gentiles in the flesh, who are called Uncircumcision by that which is called the Circumcision in the flesh made by hands; 12 That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world: 13 But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.
 14 ¶ For he is our peace, who hath made both one, and hath broken down the middle wall of partition between us; 15 Having abolished in his flesh the enmity, even the law of commandments contained in ordinances; for to make in himself of twain one new man, so making peace; 16 And that he might reconcile both unto God in one body by the cross, having slain the enmity thereby:”